 The Sea has 1001 faces.
 As I start seeing the details that fascinate me in a given mood of the Sea, they are gone in the next moment.
 The Sea has innumerable moods.
 Sometimes it’s a want on trickster, sometimes inhumanly cruel, sometimes just indifferent.
 This comes naturally to the Sea.
 Its magnificent indifference is something one should learn from.
 The Sea doesn’t care whom it takes and whom it leaves, whom it carries and whom it drowns.

 The Sea just is!
 Even after the most ferocious storm it calms down.
 It’s gentle and tender again.
 Just like me! — I am the Sea!

-HOW TO DESCRIBE THE SOUL OF THE SEA
+HOW TO PAINT THE PORTRAIT OF THE SEA

 Estonian Writer Jaan Kruusvall: The world that Aili Vint create while painting the Sea is fragile and elusive, easily vulnerable.
 Just like the rest of the world.
 Like the inner world of a person.

 a true story: “Your picture saved my life, you know”

 By Aili Vint, from The Seabook

 One day, when I was painting stony and translucent water, I suddenly received shocking news that a young acquaintance of mine had taken her own life.
 While painting the picture, I remember wondering whether this profound angst I felt at the time would remain trapped in that picture.